A Myth that Guided Christl’s Life

 Now we get to the part of the story that lived inside Christl for the rest of her life.
 Continuing with Ovid’s account:

-The first time Christl told me the favorite story of her childhood, it was early in our marriage.
+The first time Christl told me this favorite story of her childhood, it was early in our marriage.
 The voice of this strong, confident, independent woman became small and vulnerable as she told how:

 Baucis and Philemon were a loving couple who honored the gods and were rewarded by a long life together.
 Then they were changed into two ancient trees that grew into one.